ritagnunes/PulseqDiffusion/PulseqDiffusion/jMRI_Publication_Functions/READ_ME_JMRI_Publication_Functions.txt

 1 - Download the folder of 'jMRI_Publication_Functions'
-2 - Select a directory and create a folder called 'SNR_CNR_Study' 3 - Copy files from 'jMRI_Publication_Functions' to this new folder 4 - Open file 'SNR_CNR_Study_Simulation.m'
+2 - Select a directory and create a folder called 'SNR_CNR_Study' 3 - Copy files from 'jMRI_Publication_Functions' to this new folder 4 - Run file 'jMRI_Publication_Functions_UnitTest.m' to perform unit test on all function and scripts of this toolbox 5 - Open file 'SNR_CNR_Study_Simulation.m'
-5 - Before running on Matlab, select the values you are interested in see on the outcome plots 6 - Run the script 'SNR_CNR_Study_Simulation.m' - all other functions are called with this script.
+6 - Before running on Matlab, select the values you are interested in see on the outcome plots 7 - Run the script 'SNR_CNR_Study_Simulation.m' - all other functions are called with this script.